mariaalfaroc/a2s-transformer/README.md

 ## How To Use

 We consider the *Quartets* collection that comprises three datasets of string quartets by Haydn, Mozart, and Beethoven.
-This collection is available upon [request](mailto:malfaro@dlsi.ua.es) and must be placed in the main [`repository`](.) folder to be able to replicate our experiments.
+This collection is available on [HuggingFace](https://huggingface.co/collections/PRAIG/quartets-685198e11ed8ac47e09c4a4d).

 Furthermore, you'll need to meet certain requirements which are specified in the [`Dockerfile`](Dockerfile) to run the code.
 Alternatively, you can set up a virtual environment if preferred.